-Our longer tour will take us up to Mt Myohyang where we’ll visit the famous International Friendship Exhibition where gifts from all around the world were presented to the past and current leaders of the DPRK.
-This exhibition is buried deep into the mountain and one that is not to be missed!
+Extend your stay with us for Group B as you head further north of Pyongyang to the famous International Friendship Exhibition where gifts from all around the world were presented to the past and current leaders of North Korea.
+This exhibition is buried deep into the mountain and is an absolute highlight not to be missed.

 Meet your YPT guide at 1:30pm at the Beijing Zhong Gu Hotel near Beijing Railway Station found here.
 During this meeting, we’ll go through the tour’s itinerary, receive DPRK visas and tickets, as well as a great chance to meet your fellow travellers and to discuss any other questions you may have about the DPRK.

 Train takers depart Beijing Central station at 5:25pm for the 24 hour sleeper ride to Pyongyang.

 Monday 25th July

 Train group arrive at Dandong at 7:00am for Chinese border control then depart for Sinuiju at 10:30am for the extensive border control from the DPRK side

 Flight takers depart Beijing Airport Terminal 2 on Air Koryo at 12:00pm (Group will meet at Air Koryo check-in counter).

 Flight group arrive in Pyongyang at 3:00pm to a warm welcome from your Korean guides.

 Train group arrive at 6:45pm to an equally warm welcome.

 Dinner at a local Korean restaurant on Ryomyong Street.